Brandeis University Admissions

 Torres Houser, a native of Quito, Ecuador, spent his fall semester with Sembrana, a company that installs and manages vertical and urban vegetable gardens.
 Torres Houser had a paid internship with the company’s technical team installing gardens in homes.

 "I’m really glad I got my midyear experience because I not only learned a lot, but also learned things I never thought I'd learn," Torres Houser says.
 "It was also nice to get a break from schoolwork and be able to go into the semester strong."

 Midyear students may enroll in a non-degree-seeking program at a regionally accredited, degree-granting institution prior to matriculating at Brandeis.
 The Office of the University Registrar at Brandeis can help you determine, before you enroll in fall classes, whether you will receive credit for such coursework and whether those courses will fulfill Brandeis academic requirements.

 Fall Midyear Programs

-Brandeis works with three fall off-campus study programs that are tailored specifically to meet the academic and social interests of all Midyear students and one off-campus study program specifically for midyear Chinese citizens in China.
-Currently, Brandeis affiliates with programs in London and Philadelphia, run by Arcadia University's College of Global Studies; Florence, run by CET Academic Programs; and SUS-Tech University in Shenzhen, China.
+Brandeis works with two fall off-campus study programs that are tailored specifically to meet the academic and social interests of all Midyear students.
+Currently, Brandeis affiliates with programs in London, run by Arcadia University's College of Global Studies, and Florence, run by CET Academic Programs.
 Students spend this semester taking courses that will transfer for credit upon arriving on campus in the spring.
-Learn about Seth Wulf ’21 and his experience in London for his Midyear semester and Anna Ginsburg ’21 and her experiences in Florence for her Midyear semester.